 - Continue health care coverage for yourself, spouse, or Dependents if there is a loss of coverage under the Plan because of a qualifying event.
 You or your Dependents may have to pay for such coverage.
-Review this Summary Plan Description and the documents governing the Plan on the rules governing your COBRA Continuation Coverage rights. - Reduce or eliminate exclusionary periods of coverage for pre-existing conditions under your group health plan, if you have Creditable Coverage from another plan.
-You should be provided a certificate of Creditable Coverage, free of charge, from your group health plan or health insurance issuer when: - O You lose coverage under the plan; - o You become entitled to elect COBRA Continuation Coverage; or - o Your COBRA Continuation Coverage ends.

-You must request the certificate of Creditable Coverage before losing coverage or within 24 months after losing coverage.
-Without evidence of Creditable Coverage, you may be subject to a pre-existing condition exclusion for 12 months (18 months for Late Enrollees) after your enrollment date in your coverage.
+Review this Summary Plan Description and the documents governing the Plan on the rules governing your COBRA Continuation Coverage rights. - Reduction or elimination of exclusionary periods of coverage for preexisting conditions under your group health plan, if you have creditable coverage from another plan.
+If legally applicable you may be provided a certificate of creditable coverage, free of charge, from your group health plan or health insurance issuer when you lose coverage under the Plan, when you become entitled to elect COBRA continuation coverage, when your COBRA continuation coverage ceases, if you request it before losing coverage, or if you request it up to 24 months after losing coverage.
+Without evidence of creditable coverage, if legally applicable you may be subject to a preexisting condition exclusion for 12 months (18 months for late enrollees) after your enrollment date in your coverage.